 They also do a vegan veggie board, and sweet potato falafels with avocado, couscous, beetroot & celeriac slaw.
 They also do a vegan breakfast (I wish I knew that at the time) and various vegan lunch items which all sounded delicious.
 It wasn’t the best vegan food I’ve ever had, but it had a lovely relaxed atmosphere so for that reason, I would return.

 Postcode: LL55 4UY

 There were so many other places I wanted to try, but we were only in North Wales for two nights.
-If & when I return I’ll definitely be checking out some other vegan restaurants, so keep checking back for updates!
+If & when I return I’ll definitely be checking out some other great places to be a vegan in North Wales, so keep checking back for updates!
 If you enjoyed this post, check out Being Vegan In: Copenhagen.